Quitzelcoat/Quitzelcoat/README.md

 - 👋 Hi, I’m @Quitzelcoat
-- 👀 I’m interested in learning Web Development
+- 👀 I’m interested in working and learning as a full stack Web Developer.
-- 🌱 I’m currently learning HTML,CSS,JavaScript
+- 🌱 I’m currently working as a full stack Web Development.
 - 📫 How to reach me haris76689@gmail.com

 <!---